 Hugely Successful Blogs on "Starter" Platforms

-These three popular and authoritative blogs are all on very basic templates from "starter" blogging platforms — and nobody cares.
+These popular and authoritative blogs are all on "starter" blogging platforms — and nobody cares.
 Consider the success of these blogs when you're worried that your platform is holding you back.

 Seth Godin's Blog: Mr. Godin rocks a default Typepad template, and he gets about a thousand retweets per post.